swadhins/prep/README.md

 Use the following command to initialize the set of public libraries you need for the project

 curl -o prepare.sh -L  https://goo.gl/8scsc3 && chmod +x prepare.sh && ./prepare.sh

+Warning:
+google-apis-client-generator is dependent on django-1.7 if you are using this library for generating client libraries then please install django-1.7.

+$ pip install django==1.7